CodePushGo/website/src/content/blog/en/privacy-manifest-for-capacitor-apps-guide.md

 │   └── App.xcworkspace
 ```

-For Capacitor plugins, use this structure:
+For React Native plugins, use this structure:

 ```
 your-plugin/